mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 <img src="440-intro-to-ggplot2_files/figure-html/ggplot13-1.png" width="672" />

 While we can sort of see the trends on this plot, it may be helpful to separate out each histogram for each individual species.
 There is an easy way to do this in `ggplot2` using facetting or the `facet_wrap` function.
-This function splits the figure into separate panel where the data has been filtered by the category (i.e. `Species`).
+This function splits the figure into separate panel where the data has been filtered by the category (i.e. `Species`) (worksheet task 3.4.4B).

 ```r